pact-foundation/pact-core-mock-server/rust/pact_matching/README.md

 ## Reading and writing Pact files

 The `Pact` struct in the `pact_models` crate has methods to read and write pact JSON files.
-It supports all the specification versions up to V3, but will be converted a V1, V1.1 and V2 spec file to a V3 format.
+It supports all the specification versions up to V4, but will convert a V1, V1.1 and V2 spec file to the V3 format.

 ## Matching request and response parts